 Retinoids for anti-aging work by preventing collagen degradation and thickening the skin.

-The active compound that gives the anti-aging benefits is retinoic acid, or tretinoin.
+The active compound that gives anti-aging benefits is retinoic acid, or tretinoin.

 This transformation occurs in the skin as long as retinol gets there meaning it is not degraded before that (retinol is very unstable and can be affected by light and air).

 Tretinoin, aka retinoic acid, is ready in its active form- it doesn’t need to be converted.
-This means that retin A has higher chances of being effective for wrinkles and photoaging (dark spots caused by sunlight).
+This means that retin A has a higher chance of being effective for wrinkles and photoaging (dark spots caused by sunlight).